Klasmart-Engineering/klasmart-assessment-service/README.md

 Consumed by the [cms-backend-service](https://bitbucket.org/calmisland/cms-backend-service/src/ee26db558f8d624d045262d4b28f2daee2ce1591/external/h5p_room_score.go?at=dev%2Fglobal%2Falpha#lines-139), which is then consumed by the cms frontend (link needed).

-Branching model: `feature/fix/etc` -> `master` -> `alpha` -> `production`
+Branching model: merge into `master` and a new version gets automatically released, tagged with a version tag e.g. `1.5.2`.

 📢 Follow the specification covered in [CONTRIBUTING.md](CONTRIBUTING.md) 📢

 ### External KidsLoop dependencies

-- [User Service](https://bitbucket.org/calmisland/kidsloop-user-service) GraphQL API for permission checks
+- [User Service](https://bitbucket.org/calmisland/kidsloop-user-service) GraphQL API to get basic user information
-- User database for access to data such as class attendance, user info, and organization memberships
+- [CMS Service](https://bitbucket.org/calmisland/cms-backend-service/) API to query data such as the content library and class schedules
-- CMS Database for access to data such as the content library and class schedules
+- [Attendance Service](https://bitbucket.org/calmisland/kidsloop-attendance-service) API to get the list of attendanees of a given room
 - DynamoDB XAPI table ([H5P library](https://bitbucket.org/calmisland/kidsloop-h5p-library/src/3d34fbc7f25c13b4b42f40bc3fb7c6726019aee1/src/xapi-uploader.ts?at=feature%2Fdocker-token) sends XAPI events, via the [uploader](https://bitbucket.org/calmisland/h5p-xapi-uploader), to the [XAPI server](https://bitbucket.org/calmisland/h5p-xapi-server), which in turn sends them to DynamoDB for us to be able to query here)
-- ***Upcoming***: XAPI database deployed in Postgres
+- XAPI database deployed in Postgres in the case where the environment variable `USE_XAPI_SQL_DATABASE_FLAG` is set to `true` or `1`

 ---